 I love the location and the price can’t be beat for what I do (so far, just the treadmill), but I will be keeping a close eye on things.
 Now that the machines have gone through a few months of use, they are definitely showing some wear and tear, as many now have squeaky belts or loud motors.
 These things are bound to happen, I just feel that they should stay on top of them, and will be keeping a close eye to their ongoing attention to things like this.

-I went into the month wanting to exclusively work on the treadmill, because my top goal was to lose some weight.
-A few years ago, I got as high as 170 pounds, and slowly dropped to around 155 pounds a couple of years back.
-Largely because of my love of snacking, I drifted back up to around 162, and then put on a little bit more around the holidays, hitting 165 around New Year.
-My goal is to get back to 155, and I wanted to focus on cardio for now to hit that goal, as well as drastically reducing my snacking, which I’ve done.
+I went into the month wanting to exclusively work on the treadmill.
+My top goal was to lose some weight.
+A few years ago, I got as high as 170 pounds.
+I slowly dropped to around 155 pounds a couple of years back.
+Largely because of my love of snacking, I drifted back up to around 162.
+Of course the holidays didn’t help, as I hit 165 by New Year.
+My goal is to get back to 155.
+I thought that focusing on cardio would help.
+I’m also working on cutting back on my snacking.
+This is a constant problem for me!

 My wife does a pretty balanced workout, including weights and such, and while I fully know that the this will get me in overall better shape, I really wanted to just concentrate on what would drop me a few pounds the quickest, so I stay all on the treadmill.